JonFRutan/ContactServer/README.md

 ## Requirements
 - **Python**
 - **PostgreSQL**
-Python will be managed using a virtual environment.
+Python libraries will be managed using a virtual environment.

 ## Setup
-1. **Run venv_setup.sh** - This shell script will create the python environment, activate it, and install necessary libraries.
-2. **Run `init_db.py`** - This will create a local PostgreSQL database adhering to a predefined schema.
+In the project root type `make` and the Makefile will set up the virtual environment, install requirements, and run the database initialization script.